Fiki: Biography

 Fiki was awarded the special prize Fashion Idol during the annual 2015 Ball of the top models, organised by Evgeni Minchev.
 On 17 November 2015 he released the video for new song "Dzhale, dzhale" ("Djale Djale").
 His last release of 2015 was "S teb ili s nikoy" ("With You or No One"), a Preslava release.

 Fiki won Singer of the Year 2015 and Video Sensation of the Year awards during the Annual Planeta TV Awards.

 In the same year, he released his debut album Is This Love, with three additional songs "Ti si mi sarceto" ("You Are My Heart"), "Tuk sam" ("I'm Here") and the title track, his first English-language song.

 In 2017, he released "Ako iskash" ("If You Want") and "Pate" ("Duckling").

 Personal life

-In the autumn of 2017, Fiki married his girlfriend Guldzhan, also of Turkish descent.
+Fiki is of Turkish descent.
+In the autumn of 2017, Fiki married his girlfriend Guldzhan Stefanova, also of Turkish descent.
 They have a son and a daughter.